paulhibbitts/test-docsify-this/docs/README.md

         <img src="https://raw.githubusercontent.com/paulhibbitts/test-docsify-this/refs/heads/test-docsify-this-v2/docs/images/Info.svg" alt="Info" width="16" height="16">
         <span class="info-label" id="customdetailslink">More info</span>
       </summary>
       <p>While Web Page Builder defaults for the Docsify-This theme are ignored, custom options can still be chosen and be applied.
-To continue to use a specific Docsify-This theme style (e.g., the Source Sans 3 font), manually add the corresponding URL parameter instead of using the Web Page Builder.</p>
+To continue to use a specific Docsify-This theme default style (e.g., the Source Sans 3 font), manually add the corresponding URL parameter instead of using the Web Page Builder.</p>
     </details>
   </label>
 </div>